ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 The fact is there are far too many variables in any business to make an accurate guess.

-Value of a Costumer
+Value of a Customer

 However, in most cases like this, a business would consider the average lifetime value of the customer.
 And not just the initial value.